-In this thesis, whose main contributions have been also disseminated in an associated journal publication [43], we present a novel framework for the generation of textures to be employed in the depiction of temporal changes in the appearance of dusty objects placed in indoor settings.
-The design of its core algorithms, albeit building on methodology adopted by existing physically-inspired approaches, was driven by actual observations of dust accumulation over time.
+In this paper, we present a novel framework for the generation of textures to be employed in the depiction of temporal changes in the appearance of dusty objects placed in indoor settings.
+The design of its core algorithms, whereas building on methodology adopted by existing physically inspired approaches, was driven by actual observations of dust accumulation over time.
 This strategy enabled us to strive for a high degree of plausibility while keeping the associated computational costs relatively low and the algorithms' incorporation into existing rendering systems straightforward.